Convergence Rates of Gaussian ODE Filters: Gaussian ODE filtering

 \section{Gaussian ODE filtering}

 This section defines how a Gaussian filter can solve the IVP \cref{IVP}.
 In the various subsections, we first explain the choice of prior on $x$, then describe how the algorithm computes a posterior output from this prior (by defining a numerical integrator $\boldsymbol{\Psi}$), and add explanations on the measurement noise of the derivative observations.
+To alternatively understand how this algorithm can be derived as an extension of generic Gaussian filtering in probabilistic state space models, see the concise presentation in \cite[Supplement A]{KerstingKraemer_godef_inverse_2020}.